zard777/CTF_vault/NeverLAN2018/Recon/README.md

 **```flag{h3ll0_3viLC0rP}```**

 ### Make My Day-400
-> s7a73farm live streans more than just the CTF
+> s7a73farm live streams more than just the CTF
 + Crawled all his streams >> **chew.tv** and **mixcloud**
 + Take a hyper-concentration pill when dig into this >> [Link](https://chew.tv/s7a73farm/neverlanctf-registration-party-part-2)